top of page

 00:00 / 06:22

-DANKE BACH - DAVE FLIPPO - This is as close to a "major work" that I get in this jazz
+DANKE BACH by Dave Flippo: This is as close to a "major work" that I get in this jazz

 with solos.
-This was a tricky piece to pull together, and one that we all felt great
+This was a tricky piece to pull together, but we we're all really pleased when

 00:00 / 07:10